AdobeDocs/campaign-standard.en/help/channels/using/configuring-transactional-event.md

 ![](assets/message-center_usecaseschema.png)

-For more on resource creation and publishing, see [this section](../../developing/using/key-steps-to-add-a-resource.md).
+For more on creating and publishing resources, see [this section](../../developing/using/key-steps-to-add-a-resource.md).

 1. In the **[!UICONTROL Enrichment]** section, click the **[!UICONTROL Create element]** button.